-If you are planning a one way charter aboard a private boat from Athens to Mykonos, in this article you will find all the helpful details and informations on how to get from the Greek capital, Athens, to the most famous of the Cyclades Islands, Mykonos.
+If you are planning a one way charter aboard a private boat from Athens to Mykonos, in this article you will find all the helpful details and information on how to get from the Greek capital, Athens, to the most famous of the Cyclades Islands, Mykonos.
 For several individuals, Greece is synonymous with islands.
 If you need a holiday from your active mainland Greek sailing holiday, the islands exert an irresistible pull.

 Investigate a tight, twisty maze of whitewashed cubic houses with energetic trim.
 Dig your toes into the hot sand while.
 Go for a dip in the crystal-clear, bathwater-warm Aegean.
-Nurse an iced coffee along a bustling harbour front, their catch cleans while cuddly kittens greedily beg below.
+Nurse an iced coffee along a bustling harbor front, their catch cleans while cuddly kittens greedily beg below.

 ATHENS TO MYKONOS BOAT ROUTE

 Indulge in fresh seafood at a rustic seaside taverna, and chat together with the big personality whose family has owned the place for generations observing the sun gradually descend into the sea.
 Putter along remote-feeling roads around the spine of the island on a rented ATV, then drop back to a desert on a twisty lane -isle cove with an inviting shore.
 The Greek islands really do live up to their global acclaim.

 I would rather spend the majority of my Greek yacht charter holiday visiting the nation’s amazing abundance of early sights, while I value a wholesome dose of restorative island time.
 Still, a visit to Greece isn’t complete without at least one island stay.